Skip to main content

 ACCESS

-The accessible Sitka Sea Walk begins downtown at the Centennial Building and leads to Sitka National Historical Park.
-The Sea Walk parallels Lincoln Street through Crescent Harbor Park and leaves the roadway to meander through the forest after the Sitka Sound Science Center.
-Begin at the ocean front doors of the National Park Service Visitor Center by the totem pole near the beach.replicas tag heuer grand carrera Imitation Breitling Emergency leather strap
+The accessible Sitka Sea Walk begins downtown at Harrigan Centennial Hall and leads to Sitka National Historical Park.
+The Sea Walk parallels Lincoln Street through Crescent Harbor Park, and leaves the roadway to meander through the forest after the Sitka Sound Science Center.
+Begin at the ocean front doors of the Visitor Center by the totem pole near the beach.

 HISTORY

-The Historical Park commemorates the site of the Battle of Sitka between the Tlingit Natives and the Russians in 1802.
-An informative brochure with a map can be obtained from the Park Visitor Center.replica breitling repair replica rolex day date 2 shop
+The park commemorates the site of the Battle of Sitka between the Kiks.ádi Clan (Tlingit) and the Russians in 1804.
+An informative brochure with a map can be obtained from the park’s Visitor Center.

 DESCRIPTION